joeltg/piece-quads/README.md

 Pieces are a form of component-wise deduplication.
 Every _n_-piece has a fixed position _p_ and value _v_, and contains all of the quads from its parent piece that have value _v_ in position _p_.
 Some of these quads are further deduplicated in child _n-1_-pieces, and the remainder can be encoded as a list of _n_-tuples.

-Intuitively, we can imagine looking at a dataset and noticing that many of the quads have the same value in the same position - for example, most quads in most datasets have the default graph as their graph term.
+Intuitively, we can imagine looking at a dataset and noticing that many of the quads have the same value in the same position - for example, many real-world datasets don't use the named graph mechanism, and thus have the default graph as the graph term of every quad.
 A 3-piece is a data structure that lets us say "this is a piece in position `4` (the graph term) with value `0` (the default graph)", and then encode the quads in the default graph as 3-tuples instead of quads.
 But pieces are also recursive, so if several of those 3-tuples shared the same subject, we could collect all of those into their own 2-piece, and so on.
-It's only the left-over quads that don't fit into child _(n-1)_-pieces that get encoded as _n_-tuples.
+It's only the left-over quads that don't fit into child _(n-1)_-pieces that get encoded as _n_-tuples at the end.

 In general an _n_-piece has the structure